 Korea Post has been investing in offshore private markets since 2014.
 It is overseen by the Ministry of Science and Information and Communication Technology of Korea.
 In January, its insurance arm sought managers for a $300 million energy infrastructure mandate, as sister publication Infrastructure Investor reported.
 Korea Post’s savings fund managed more than $11.9 billion in assets, as of end-2018.

-Last week, Korea Post entered into a memorandum of understanding with Korea Investment Corporate, the sovereign wealth fund, according to a KIC statement on 21 February.
+Last week, Korea Post entered into a memorandum of understanding with Korea Investment Corporation, the sovereign wealth fund, according to a KIC statement on 21 February.

 “Both parties plan to discuss further details on co-investments and asset management within H1 2019,” the spokesman said in the statement.
 KIC will undertake some offshore asset management activities on behalf of Korea Post although the expected timeline was not disclosed.